Need Help with the Probate Process in Texas?

 Need Help Administering a Will?
 Contact an Austin Probate Attorney

 At Sheehan Law, PLLC, we help you navigate the complex probate process and provide comprehensive guidance every step of the way.
-Austin probate lawyer Farren Sheehan handles a wide range of probate issues, from simple and highly complicated procedures.
+Austin probate lawyer Farren Sheehan handles a wide range of probate issues in Travis County, from simple and highly complicated procedures.
 This includes contested probates and litigation involving decedents’ estates.
 If you recently lost a loved one and do not know where to start, then call us at (512) 251-4553 or make an appointment online.
 We can help you work through probate laws with respect and urgency.